kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 It is common practice in enterprises to setup checkpoints in their clusters at ingress/egress.
 These checkpoints usually perform advanced checks such as firewalling, authentication, packet/connection logging, etc.
-This is a big request for compliance reasons, and ClusterNetworkPolicy can ensure that all the traffic is forced to go through ingress/egress gateways.
+This is a big request for compliance reasons, and ClusterNetworkPolicy can provide the admin with an API that ensures that unintentional ingress/egress of traffic from checkpoints other than the ones hosting ingress/egress gateways is not allowed.
 It is worth noting that the Cluster-scoped NetworkPolicy APIs will not redirect traffic, rather it can ensure that no traffic is allowed in/out except traffic via the gateways.